Jeavon/umbraco7-imagecropper/README.md

 **Known issue:**

 If you add a cropper property (or any additional property) to an existing media type and try to use it you may get a YSOD.

+We have added a extension method `.HasPropertyAndValue("propertyAlias")` which will attempt to workaround the issue automatically.
+It is also useful as it will check for empty Json values where the crops have been removed and return false where a normal HasValue would have returned true.

-To resolve the issue stop your application and delete all Examine Indexes (all sub folders within \App_Data\TEMP\ExamineIndexes), start up again and it should now be ok.
+To fully resolve the issue stop your application and delete all Examine Indexes (all sub folders within \App_Data\TEMP\ExamineIndexes), start up again and it should now be ok, this will fully recreate the media cache.

 There is an Umbraco issue logged for this [http://issues.umbraco.org/issue/U4-4129 ](http://issues.umbraco.org/issue/U4-4129)